openmls/openmls/book/src/traits/traits.md

 crypto implementations.

 **Evercrypt Provider**
-In addition to the Rust Crypto Provider there's the Evercrypt provider that uses the formally verified HACL\*/Evercrypt library.
+In addition to the Rust Crypto Provider, there's the Evercrypt provider that uses the formally verified HACL\*/Evercrypt library.
 Note that this provider does not work equally well on all platforms yet.